jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 Even if you manage to stop working on time, it is easy to slip back into work mode.
 The computer setup I like to use in the evening is in the same location as my work setup.
 This makes it easy for me to take one more peek at our monitoring dashboards or check my work email.

 You do not want to overwork and you do not want your teammates to overwork.
-In the short-term, it can be beneficial.
+In the short-term, overwork can be beneficial.
 Long-term it leads to burnout and poor outcomes.

 ### Fewer interactions

 This is a negative and positive.
 When you are working remotely, you have fewer random interactions with coworkers.
-You most likely interact with your team plus the same handful of people outside of your team regularly but rarely interact with others.
+You most likely interact with your team plus the same handful of people outside of your team regularly but you rarely interact with others.

 In an office, there is a chance you'll run into people outside your usual circle of communication.
 You might eat lunch with a broader variety of people.
 You may bump into others while getting a coffee or a snack.